Almost anyone who exercises regularly will develop an ache, pain or sports injury at some time or another.

 The most common injuries at Joint Base Balad, Iraq, are ankle sprains, sports injuries, repetitive strains and lower-back pain.

 Being "Fit to Fight" requires understanding sports conditioning, which is a balance between overload and recovery.
 Too much of one or the other may result in both physical and psychological symptoms of overtraining syndrome, which can lead to injury.

 Recognizing signs of overtraining can help service members change their routine to prevent problems from progressing or even starting in the first place.

 Here are some things to consider when working on fitness goals:

-Cross train: Doing the same workout routine all the time can increases the risk of injury and it can lead to muscle imbalance, weakness and monotony.
-Cross training, combining endurance and speed training, and adding weight training or yoga are all ways to maintain a high level of fitness without overstressing certain muscle groups.
+Cross-train: Doing the same workout routine all the time can increase the risk of injury, and it can lead to muscle imbalance, weakness and monotony.
+Cross-training, combining endurance and speed training, and adding weight training or yoga are ways to maintain a high level of fitness without overstressing certain muscle groups.